pmikstacki/bsharp/docs/parser/declarations.md

 using Project = MyCompany.MyProject;    // Alias directive
 global using System.Text;              // Global using (C# 10+)
 ```

+Note: `global using` directives are stored at the compilation unit level in `CompilationUnit.global_using_directives`.

 ## Declaration Parsing Implementation